Why AI Bias in Healthcare Matters for Michigan Nurses in 2026

 Can I take the course online?

-Yes, Illinois permits Registered Nurses to complete the Alzheimer’s and dementia training entirely online.
+Yes, Illinois permits Licensed Practical Nurses to complete the Alzheimer’s and dementia training entirely online.
 Online courses provide the flexibility of self-paced learning, enabling you to complete the training according to your schedule from any location with internet access.
-Many RNs prefer online options because they can pause and resume the course as needed to accommodate their work shifts and personal responsibilities.
+Many LPNs prefer online options because they can pause and resume the course as needed to accommodate their work shifts and personal responsibilities.
 As long as the provider is approved by the Illinois Department of Financial and Professional Regulation, online completion fully satisfies the license renewal requirement.

 Which CE providers are approved?

 The Illinois Department of Financial and Professional Regulation approves continuing education providers that satisfy specific standards for content quality and educational delivery.
 ANCC-accredited providers are widely accepted because they meet rigorous national standards for nursing continuing education.
-Before enrolling, confirm that the provider clearly lists approval for Illinois RN license renewal and that the course title specifically addresses the Alzheimer’s and dementia requirement.
+Before enrolling, confirm that the provider clearly lists approval for Illinois LPN license renewal and that the course title specifically addresses the Alzheimer’s and dementia requirement.
 Approved providers will issue certificates containing all necessary information for your renewal application.

 How do I get my certificate?